 The R.N. to B.S.N. program provides flexible online learning opportunities for students who are graduates of community college or diploma nursing schools and are licensed registered nurses (R.N.).
 Students who hold a baccalaureate degree from another institution may earn a second baccalaureate degree in James Madison University’s R.N. to B.S.N. program.

-- Full-time or part-time enrollment.
+- Offers full-time or part-time enrollment.

-- Students proceed through the program as part of a cohort of adult learners…sharing experiences, supporting and encouraging one another and celebrating each other's success
+- Students proceed through the program as part of a cohort of adult learners: sharing experiences, supporting and encouraging one another, and celebrating each other's success.